 - Add the mustard, Worcester sauce and half the chopped parsley.

 - Cover and simmer for 8-10 mins.
-Stir every 4 mins or so to prevent sticking.
+Stir every few mins to prevent sticking.

-- Once cooked, remove from the heat and stir through half the creme fraiche.
+- Once cooked, remove from the heat and stir through the creme fraiche.

 - Season to taste with salt and pepper.

 TIP: Loosen the sauce with a splash of water if necessary.

 - Add the remaining chopped parsley to the rice.